-Nils Andreassen is the executive director of the Alaska Municipal League.
+Nils Andreassen is the Executive Director of the Alaska Municipal League.
 Brad Keithley is the Managing Director of Alaskans for Sustainable Budgets.